FENECON Home 6, 10 & 15 assembly and operating instructions

 If a second battery tower is available, the parallel switch box is plugged onto the second battery tower instead of the EMS box.

-To do this, repeat the steps from chapter 6.2.4.
-In step 8, plug in the FENECON parallel switch box instead of the FENECON EMS box. |
+To do this, repeat the steps from the section Assembly of battery tower 1 with FENECON EMS box.
+In step 8, attach the FENECON parallel switch box instead of the FENECON EMS box. |

 7.1.2.
 Assembly of battery tower(s) 3 to 4 with FENECON Extension box

-To do this, repeat the steps from chapter 6.2.4.
+To do this, repeat the steps from the section Assembly of battery tower 1 with FENECON EMS box.
 In step 8, attach the FENECON extension box instead of the FENECON EMS box. |

 7.2.
 Electrical installation of additional battery towers